Questions about the course

 Yes.
 Every school wishing to offer an AP course must participate in the AP Course Audit.

-The AP Course Audit page for the course will give you the tools you’ll need to create and submit your syllabus for authorization, including a syllabus development guide, sample syllabi, summary of curricular and resource requirements, example textbook list, and checklist.
+The AP Course Audit page for the course will give you the tools you’ll need to create and submit your syllabus for authorization, including information and guidelines.

 Questions about the exam